Universe League: Business impact

 The program was produced by F&F Entertainment in partnership with Prism Studios and SBS, as part of the company's strategy to expand into the K-pop industry.
 According to a company representative, the combined production cost of Universe League and Universe Ticket was approximately ₩20 billion.
 They stated that high initial costs were expected due to the company's early stage of development, and that profitability would likely follow if the groups gained sufficient popularity.
 The company projected a shift to a profitable model within a typical three-year investment timeline.

 A market analyst expressed concern about F&F Entertainment's ability to manage the financial demands of idol group production, citing the volatility of the entertainment industry and the dominance of established agencies such as HYBE, SM, YG, and JYP.
 In this context, the relatively low ratings of University League have raised questions about the company's growth strategy.
 However, others in the industry noted that survival program ratings do not necessarily determine the long-term success of the groups they produce.
 Industry comparisons have been drawn to Zerobaseone and Enhypen, both of which debuted through low-rated programs and later achieved notable commercial success, especially overseas.

-Aftermath
+Post-Competition

-The final group AHOF (All-time Hall of Famer) is managed by F&F Entertainment and expected to promote for a yet-to-be-announced duration.
-They debuted on July 1, 2025, with the EP Who We Are.
+The final group, AHOF (All-time Hall of Famer) is managed by F&F Entertainment and will promote for at least four years, with discussions permitting an extension to seven years.
+The group debuted on July 1, 2025, with the extended play (EP) Who We Are.